bhartiy/learnsellacious/pages/43.plugins/dhl-shipping-plugin/docs.md

 ![Screenshot%202021-06-26%20at%204.20.21%20PM](Screenshot%202021-06-26%20at%204.20.21%20PM.png "Screenshot%202021-06-26%20at%204.20.21%20PM")
 **Product Shipping Dimensions:** Make sure dimensions are set for the product.
 Also, dimensions units should be proper eg. Length, Width, Height in CM and Weight in KG.
 ![Screenshot%202021-06-26%20at%204.21.11%20PM](Screenshot%202021-06-26%20at%204.21.11%20PM.png "Screenshot%202021-06-26%20at%204.21.11%20PM")
 Now on checkout make sure the buyer has the option to select all necessary fields when saving an address.
-Dhl requires name, country, state, district, city, zip to be saved in buyers address.
+Dhl requires name, company name, country, state, district, city, zip to be saved in buyers address.
 ![Screenshot%202021-06-26%20at%204.25.32%20PM](Screenshot%202021-06-26%20at%204.25.32%20PM.png "Screenshot%202021-06-26%20at%204.25.32%20PM")
 You can manage these fields from address presets.
 To know more about address presets visit https://www.sellacious.com/documentation-v2#/learn/settings/address-presets.